 The results show that the DHAA form of vitamin C permeates skin at a rate up to 12 times faster than Ascorbic Acid (normal vitamin C).

 Research shows DHAA delivers up to twelve times more Vitamin C at an inter cellular level in deep skin cells than topical ascorbic acid serums.
 The main reasons for the increased uptake is better penetration through the skin and DHAA uptake entering cells through different receptors in the cell wall.
-Ascorbic Acid uses SVCT receptors (sodium vitamin C transporters) and this path limits absorption by shutting down at a level of around 220 µmol/L. Dehydroascorbic Acid uses GLUT receptors that shut down at around 500 µmol/L. This means you can increase ascorbic acid blood levels much higher by taking DHAA or applying it topically than you can by taking or topically applying pure ascorbic acid.
+Ascorbic Acid uses SVCT receptors (sodium vitamin C transporters) and this path limits absorption by shutting down at a level of around 220 µmol/L. Dehydroascorbic Acid uses GLUT receptors that shut down at around 500 µmol/L. This means you can increase ascorbic acid levels in skin much higher by applying DHAA topically than you can by taking or topically applying pure ascorbic acid.

 DHAA is the same as Ascorbic Acid except that two hydrogen ions are missing.
 As soon as DHAA has passed through the protective layer of skin it is absorbed into the cells through GLUT receptors and a natural antioxidant called glutathione replaces the two missing hydrogen ions, thus turning the molecule back into pure Ascorbic Acid and giving the cell antioxidant protection.